 (27) "National Board Commission" means the commission issued by the National Board to those individuals who have passed the National Board commissioning examination and have fulfilled the requirements of the National Board Rules for Commissioned Inspectors.

-(28) "National Board Inspection Code" (NBIC)" "" means the ANSI/NB-23 standard published by the National Board, as incorporated by reference under Rule .0103 of this chapter.
+(28) "National Board Inspection Code" or "NBIC" means the ANSI/NB-23 standard published by the National Board, as incorporated by reference under Rule .0103 of this chapter.

-(29) "Nondestructive examination" (NDE)" "" means examination methods used to verify the integrity of materials and welds in a component without damaging its structure or altering its mechanical properties.
+(29) "Nondestructive examination" or "NDE" means examination methods used to verify the integrity of materials and welds in a component without damaging its structure or altering its mechanical properties.
 NDE may involve surface, subsurface, and volumetric examination.
 Visual inspection, x-rays, and ultrasound are examples of NDE.

 (30) "Nonstandard boiler or pressure vessels" means: